 1. It’s not possible.

 This versatile clause was passed down to me a friend who learned it from her therapist.
-And now we can all have it for free, and without talking about our childhood traumas!
+And now we can all have it for free, and without hours of probing talk therapy!

 Do you have a hard time saying no to commitments?
 Imagine yourself saying, “I really can’t.”
 Don’t you feel kind of guilty – for no reason?

 Many people go with an even more equivocal, “I just don’t think I can fit that in” or, “Yeah, I don’t know….”
 This is often met with, “Well, we really need you to….”
 All the sudden, you are caught in some kind of emotional guilt-trip tug-of war (see Bullish: How to Win When the Workplace Runs on Feelings).

 Now try, “It’s not possible.”
 Follow it up with, “but good luck finding someone!” or “but have a nice time!”

 Try to argue with “It’s not possible.”
 What is the other person going to say?
 “Can you please make it possible”?
 They never do.

 Saying “It’s not possible” makes you sound like exactly the kind of person who knows what is possible and what isn’t – you are visualizing your calendar in your head, calculating how many hours a task would take, and concluding that the numbers simply don’t work.
 You’re just reporting the facts.

 Cousin to “It’s not possible” is “I’d rather not.”
 I use this every time someone at a cash register asks for my email address.
 I don’t say it in a mean or snotty way – I say it in a bright or cheerful way, as though the person has just asked if I want fresh-ground pepper on my food and this really is about my preferences.
 Oh, you thought I wanted to receive emails from the paint store?
 Nope!
 I’d rather not!

 Obviously, you can’t say this one to your boss.
 But it works great when you’re a customer, and sometimes with a peer, especially if the tone of voice is a positive one.